gbmhunter/blog/content/electronics/components/inductors/_index.md

     \(L\) is the inductance of the inductor<br>
     \(\frac{di}{dt}\) is the instantaneous change in current through the inductor<br>
 </p>

+For example: If you connected 12V across an inductor, initially there would be no current, as current cannot change instantaneously through an inductor.
+Then, because the voltage across the inductor is a constant 12V, the current through the inductor would rise linearly.
+The bigger the inductance, the slower the current would increase, as per the equation above.
+In a perfect world this would continue forever, but in reality either your power supply will current limit or your inductor will start to heat up and smoke.

 ## Schematic Symbol and Designator